j5onrf/dots/README.md

 The Result: likely see shell process drop to something like 30 MiB or 40 MiB.

 update* 5-13 looks like Omarchy is introducting quickshell into the dev branch.
+Maybe i can "side-load" a custom bar into Omarchy's quickshell process without actually changing Omarchy's code
 <br><br>

 </p>